bafere/pokus/commit.md

 Your favorite city: Jihlava

-Your favorite vegetable: ...
+Your favorite vegetable: carrot

-Your favorite color: ...
+Your favorite color: blue

 Your favorite icecream: ...